lambdapad/lambdapad/samples/blog/posts/why-erlang.md

 title  : Why Erlang?
 date   : 2014-08-08
 author : Stan The Martian
-blurb  : Why on Earth was Erlang chosen as the language for LambdaPad?
+excerpt: Why on Earth was Erlang chosen as the language for LambdaPad?

 Every site generator seems to be written in Ruby, Python, or Node.js these days.
 Screw that.
 We want something *functional*.
 We want something